Touring Through a Cultural Landscape

-Congratulations to our winners, who were randomly drawn from early registrants, to receive a tailor-made video to help promote their Culture Days activities online and through social media.
+The following videos are from communities that won tailor-made videos to help promote their Culture Days 2016 activities online and through social media.
 Click on the community names to watch their videos!

 - the community is boasting a myriad of heritage-themed Culture Days activities which include blacksmithing, pine cone bird feeders, quilting and cross-stitching, carpentry, button sewing, hanky dolls and gift bags, butter churning, and bannock-making.